microsoft/Tools-for-Health-Data-Anonymization/README.md

   "otherValues":"redact"
 }
 ```
+## Anonymization algorithms

-## Date-shift algorithm
+### Date-shift
-You can specify dateShift as a de-identification method in the configuration file.
+You can specify dateShift as a anonymization method in the configuration file.
 With this method, the input date/dateTime/instant value will be shifted within a 100-day differential.
 The following algorithm is used to shift the target dates:

-### Input
+#### Input
 - [Required] A date/dateTime/instant value
 - [Optional] _dateShiftKey_.
 If not specified, a randomly generated string will be used as default key.
 - [Optional] _dateShiftScope_.
 If not specified, _resource_ will be set as default scope.

-### Output
+#### Output
 * A shifted date/datetime/instant value

-### Steps
+#### Steps
 1. Get _dateShiftKeyPrefix_ according to _dateShiftScope_.
 - For scope _resource_, _dateShiftKeyPrefix_ refers to the resource id.
 - For scope _file_, _dateShiftKeyPrefix_ refers to the file name.